 Carolyn Burns Bass, founder and editor-in-chief

 With a sword swallower for a father and a repentant fundamentalist for a mother, is it any wonder Carolyn became a writer?
-A hybrid of creative expression, Carolyn has completed two novels for which she is currently seeking representation.
+A hybrid of creative expression, Carolyn has completed three novels for which she is currently seeking representation.
 Her short fiction has appeared in a variety of online literary journals.
-Her short story, "Sketches Past and Present," was featured in the anthology Best New Writing 2013.
-Her nonfiction and/or photography have appeared in print and online media such as Prevue, California Meetings + Events, Incentive, Greer’s OC, Examiner.com, Riverside Press-Enterprise, CCM, and her personal blog, Ovations.
+Her short story, “Sketches Past and Present,” was featured in the anthology Best New Writing 2013.
+Her nonfiction and/or photography have appeared in print and online media such as The Huffington Post, Prevue, California Meetings + Events, Incentive, Greer’s OC, Examiner.com, Riverside Press-Enterprise, CCM, and her personal blog, Ovations.
 Carolyn founded LitChat in 2009 and continues to moderate the scheduled Twitter sessions and edit the LitChat website.
 Follow Carolyn on Twitter at @CarolyBurnsBass.

 Lauren Baratz-Logsted is the author of more than 30 books for adults, teens and children.
 Her most recent release is the paperback edition of The Twin’s Daughter, a Victorian suspense novel appropriate for both teens and adults.
 You can read more about her work at www.laurenbaratzlogsted.com or follow her on Twitter @LaurenBaratzL.